-Water use data from water purveyors to rural areas in the central Puget Sound were obtained as one benchmark for comparison with estimated permit-exempt well usage.
+Water use data from water purveyors serving rural areas in the central Puget Sound were obtained as one benchmark for comparison with estimated PE well usage.
 Snohomish County Public Utilities District #1 (Snohomish County PUD), serving about 20,000 customers in central and northern Snohomish County, and Covington Water District, serving about 18,000 customers in southern King County, each provided metered water use data from 2015 and 2017.
 In addition, Snohomish County compiled annual water demand forecasts from water system plans for 17 water purveyors operating in the county.
-Table 7 (next page) summarizes the available water purveyor data.
+Table 7 summarizes the available water purveyor data.
 Reported values are total water use, not consumptive use.
-For the two metered systems providing data, the average annual use is approximately 220 gpd per household.
-About 160 gpd is attributed to indoor uses (year-round) and 50 to 70 gpd (averaged over twelve months) to outdoor uses.
-Note that outdoor use is typically concentrated over about three months during the summer, which equates to rates of 150 to 200 gpd of outdoor watering for those three months.
+For the two metered systems providing data, the average annual use is approximately 220 gallons per day (gpd) per household.
+About 160 gpd is attributed to indoor uses (year-round) and 50 to 70 gpd (averaged over 12 months) to outdoor uses.

+Note that outdoor use is typically concentrated over about 3 months during the summer, which equates to rates of 150 to 200 gpd of outdoor watering for those 3 months.2